 It could also work alongside a few other sensors, such as the camshaft sensor.
 By being able to carefully monitor the crankshaft’s workings, the engine can operate more healthily.
 It drinks less fuel, lasts longer, and enhances performance.

 But for what we can consider a vital component of the engine, how could the crank sensor fail?
-Well, there are a few good reasons as to why the crank sensor can, after some time, wear out and could longer function.
+Well, there are a few good reasons as to why the crank sensor can, after some time, wear out and can no longer function.
 Here are some of the common causes of failure…

 1. Extensive Exposure To Heat